solana-labs/solana/docs/src/cli/delegate-stake.md

 # Earn Staking Rewards

-After you have [recieved SOL](transfer-tokens.md), you might consider putting it to use by delegating stake to a validator node.
-Solana is a Proof of Stake blockchain, which means that holding tokens gives you the option to influence which validator nodes participate in securing the ledger.
+After you have [received SOL](transfer-tokens.md), you might consider putting it to use by delegating stake to a validator.
+Solana is a Proof of Stake blockchain, which means that holding tokens gives you the option to influence which validators participate in securing the ledger.
 The more tokens you hold, the more influence you have.
-The running assumption of any Proof of Stake blockchain is that the more tokens you hold, the more you have to lose if a validator node acts maliciously.
+The running assumption of any Proof of Stake blockchain is that the more tokens you hold, the more you have to lose if a validator acts maliciously.

 As a tokenholder, it is your option to use your tokens as *stake*.
 Stake is what we call tokens when they reside in a *stake account*.
 From the stake